 - The BOE must submit the entire approved budget to the Board of Commissioners (BOC) not later than May 15 (or such later date as may be fixed by the BOC.
 The BOC shall complete action on the school budget on or before July 1, or such later date as may be agreeable to the BOE.

 - If adoption of the budget is delayed until after July 1, the Board shall make interim appropriations for the purpose of paying salaries and the usual ordinary expenses of the school system for the interval between the beginning of the fiscal year and the adoption of the budget resolution.

 What You Can Do to Advocate for Funding

-- Review the Superintendent’s 2013-2014 Proposed Budget and the adjustments made to the Proposed Budget (submitted to the Wake County Board of Commissioners)
+- Review the Superintendent’s 2013-2014 Proposed Budget and any adjustments made to the Proposed Budget.
+(We’ll make the adjustments available.)

 - Speak up at Board of Education meetings and public hearings

 - Attend a Board of Commissioners budget presentation, participate in a public hearing

 Board of Education Meetings:

 - April 8 - Budget work session – LINK TO QUESTIONS AND ANSWERS DISCUSSED AT THE MEETING